LLM-Driven Collaborative Model for Untangling Commits via Explicit and Implicit Dependency Reasoning: Motivation

-As seen in Observations 1–4, code changes may belong to different concerns due to diverse and sometimes conflicting factors, making it difficult to define a single generalized untangling criterion.
-Therefore, we design a multi-agent collaborative consultation process comprising distinct roles and iterative negotiation.
+Recognizing that untangling requires resolving conflicts between the diverse evidence defined in Principle 2, and to address Challenge 2 (Contextual Integration) and Challenge 4 (Rationale and Explainability), we implement a multi-agent collaborative consultation process comprising distinct roles and iterative negotiation.
 Specifically, we define two types of worker agents: one specializing in analyzing explicit dependencies between code changes and the other focusing on implicit dependencies.
 Additionally, we introduce a reviewer agent that synthesizes and integrates the outputs from both worker agents.
 These three agents engage in multiple rounds of collaborative consultation, producing the final untangling result upon reaching consensus.
+Unlike the sequential, rigid pipelines of prior methods (e.g., UTango's embedding-then-clone-detection approach), our multi-agent architecture enables concurrent analysis of both explicit and implicit dependencies, with iterative reconciliation through the reviewer agent.
+This design allows dynamic, context-aware balancing of diverse evidence types.
+Moreover, all agents are required to provide natural language explanations for their decisions, enabling transparent and human-verifiable untangling results—a capability absent in black-box GNN-based approaches.